Feelings in Spanish: 50 Useful Ways to Describe Your Emotions

 (That movie is boring.)

-18. Me importa tres pepinos — I don’t care about something.
+18. Me importa tres pepinos — I don’t care

 While me da igual or no importa can be interpreted as either polite or impolite, this phrase is definitively dismissive in nature.

 If cucumbers aren’t your style, feel free to use one of these food-based variations:

-19. Nada del otro mundo
+19. Nada del otro mundo — It’s nothing special

 It’s roughly equivalent to the English phrase “nothing out of this world.”
-Use it to describe something that is just okay or not particularly exciting.
+Use it to describe something that’s just okay or not particularly exciting.